Sonobeat History • 1967

 Sonobeat's first custom 45 RPM single sleeve, for Austin's Sweetarts (1967)

-Sonobeat's second custom 45 RPM single sleeve, for Club Seville manager Don Dean (1967)
+Sonobeat's second custom 45 RPM single sleeve, for The Club Seville manager Don Dean (1967)

 Shortly after Sonobeat releases its first two stereo 45 RPM singles (the Sweetarts' A Picture of Me and Lee Arlano Trio's There Will Never Be Another You), Cash Box Magazine gives the fledgling label some national attention

 Sonobeat's first letterhead

 It's 1967, the year Sonobeat formally launches after months of planning and preparation.
 Sonobeat co-founders Bill Josey Sr. and Bill Josey Jr. work at Austin's KAZZ-FM and, during the first months of the year, have had KAZZ's chief engineer Bill Curtis build a six input portable stereo mixer the Joseys will use for Sonobeat's first recordings.
 Curtis designs audio circuits using field effect transistors, which are inexpensive, can be powered by batteries, and are easy to assemble into microphone preamplifiers.
 Curtis fits the prototype mixer into a small wooden box with a stainless steel faceplace (on which the volume and pan control knobs are mounted) that Bill Sr. builds.